dinoDanic/diny/README.md

-# 🦖 diny — AI commit messages
+# 🦖 diny — git diff commit messages

 diny is a tiny dinosaur that writes your git commit messages for you.
 It looks at your staged changes and generates clear, conventional-friendly messages using AI.